Euler's partition theorem for all moduli and new companions to Rogers-Ramanujan-Andrews-Gordon identities: Introduction

-In this paper, we give a conjecture, which generalises Euler's partition theorem mentioned above to all moduli.
-Also it generalises Pak-Postinikov's theorem.
-We prove this conjecture for two family partitions.
-It is interesting that this conjecture provides new companions to Rogers-Ramanujan-Andrews-Gordon identities.
+In this paper, we prove a theorem which extends Euler's partition theorem mentioned above for all moduli, and simultaneously generalizes Pak-Postnikov's theorem.
+We also show that this theorem provides new companions to Rogers-Ramanujan-Andrews-Gordon identities.

-In Section 2, we state our conjecture and give examples to illustrate our conjecture.
-In Section 3, we prove the conjecture for two family partitions.
-In Section 4, we use $q$-difference equations method to study the conjecture for moduli three.
-In Section 5, we provide new companions to Rogers-Ramanujan-Andrews-Gordon identities under the conjecture.
-Last section contains discussions of combinatorial arguments behind our proofs.